Former Tauranga high school student rewarded Cambridge University scholarship - NZ Herald

 Benjamin Adams, Tauranga Boys' College dux for 2020, has been awarded the 2021 Girdler's Scholarship and he becomes the 57th Kiwi student to receive it.

-Adams will use the scholarship to study for a Master's degree in engineering, specialising in energy sustainability.
+Adams will use the scholarship to study for a Master's in engineering, specialising in energy sustainability.

 "My passion for climate change comes from my love of my country.
 It is both disturbing and motivating to see the deterioration of our beautiful landscape," he said.